Estimates of loss function concentration in noisy parametrized quantum circuits: Results

-since by construction, each layer $\mathcal{U}_{\theta_l}$ forms a global unitary $1$-design (see \cref{app:preliminary_results}).
 Note that this formulation provides an exact formula, which in principle gives access to the study of loss function concentration for any $L$.
 Indeed, this is the case when there are few subsystems, since in this case one can easily estimate and manipulate the matrices $T_l$ (see \cref{app:non_conv_var} for an example).
 This approach becomes rather cumbersome in a general setting, for large systems, since the resources needed to represent the LTM can grow exponentially.
 Nevertheless, as shown in the following sections, \cref{prop:general_formula} can still be profitably used as a theoretical tool, as it allows characterizing $\Varr^L$ in both the deep and shallow circuit limit.